bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 # Digital registration of an asset on BigchainDB

-After having generated a key pair, you now need to register your car in BigchainDB.
-This corresponds to an asset registration.
+After having generated a key pair, you can create transactions in BigchainDB, so you can start registering your car in BigchainDB.
+This corresponds to an asset creation.
 In our case, an asset will represent an object in real life, namely a car.
-This asset will live inside BigchainDB forever and there is no possibility to delete it.
+This asset will live in BigchainDB forever and there is no possibility to delete it.
+This is the immutability property of blockchain technology.

-First, you need to define the asset field that represents the car.
+The first thing needed is the definition of the asset field that represents the car.
 It has a JSON format:

 ```js
 const vehicle = {